-^{}For CMU select MUS 180.
+\For CMU select MUS 180.

-^{}See an advisor to select a course that will meet the requirements of the college to which you are transferring.
+\\See an advisor to select a course that will meet the requirements of the college to which you are transferring.

-Secondary Education (AASECO)
+Secondary Education (AASECO) Associate in Arts Degree Program Effective Term: Fall 2013

 This program prepares students for transfer into a bachelor's degree program in secondary education at a four-year college or university.
 The program covers the first two years of instruction, including the general education courses, used by most secondary education programs in Michigan, which prepare students for the state-mandated basic skills tests.
 Requirements may vary among colleges.
 Students should obtain the current curriculum from the college to which they are transferring and talk to an undergraduate advisor early in their studies.
 Curriculum and admission requirements are available on most colleges' Web sites.